 How to make grid lines visible on your phone:

-When making (not taking) photos, you should always choose what you want in focus.
+When making photos, you should always choose what you want in focus.
 A common mistake is to allow the camera to select a wide grid across the middle of the photo, making everything that lands there share the point of focus.
-You can do better.
+You can do better!

 Sharp focus can be easily accomplished when using your phone, by touching your finger to the screen directly over the area that you'd like to focus on.
 Remember that most phones need to be 2-3 inches away from their subjects to focus in.

-- Move around, like, a lot.
+Move around - a lot.
 You should be changing position often.

 Most importantly, don’t ever feel badly that you shot over 100 photos or spent over an hour on the same shot and didn’t get something good.
 Not being afraid to fail means that you’ll be gaining experience and know-how, even when your final images come up short.
 (Ahem - this same attitude will take you far in the garden.
 Who cares what the neighbor’s think - plant away!)